3liz/py-qgis-wps/README.md

 ## Contextualized input parameters

 Tasks parameters are contextualized using the `MAP` query param.
-If a `MAP` parameters is given when doinc a `DescripProcess` requests, allowed values for input layers will be taken from the qgis source project according the type of the input layers.
+If a `MAP` parameters is given when doing a `DescripProcess` requests, allowed values for input layers will be taken from the qgis source project according the type of the input layers.

 Qgis project (.qgs) files and project stored in Postgres databases are both supported.